-Recognition doesn't just keep people from leaving either -- frequently recognized employees are better motivated employees too.
-67 percent of employees surveyed in a McKinsey study stated that recognition was a highly effective motivator.
+Recognition doesn't just keep people from leaving either—frequently recognized employees are better motivated employees too.
+67% of employees surveyed in a McKinsey study stated that recognition was a highly effective motivator.

 There are a lot of misconceptions surrounding the effectiveness of employee recognition.
-Officevibe shared a great infographic full of facts to help dispel them.
+Officevibe shared a great infographic full of facts to help dispel those misconceptions.

 Employee interactions, whether they're between managers and their reports, or between peers have a major impact on culture.
 In many organizations, interactions are primarily neutral, or negative.
 It's natural to have neutral and negative interactions from time to time, but if they dominate the communicative landscape in your organization, there's a good chance it's toxic.

-Here's a prefect example of a neutral interaction:
+Here's a perfect example of a neutral interaction: